Live Preview:

 How to embed YouTube videos responsively with just HTML/CSS

 The official method provided by YouTube for embedding a video is with iFrames, which are typically unresponsive.
-Even when you try to a embed a video with the WordPress Gutenberg block editor, you'll noticed that the videos look terrible on mobile devices.
+Even when you try to embed a video with the WordPress Gutenberg block editor, you'll notice that the videos look terrible on mobile devices.
 Thankfully, there are simple solutions to this problem.

 An easy way to embed YouTube videos responsively is to use the concept of intrinsic ratios.
 This involves wrapping the YouTube iframe within a container div, and making the div responsive by applying a padding-bottom of 56.25% to it.
 This forces the video to have an aspect ratio of 16:9 and scale well on all devices (including mobile devices).